Do soy foods increase cancer risk?

 “The current research does not support avoiding whole soy foods, even for cancer patients or survivors,” Levy says.

 Soy might lower the risk of other cancers

 Soybeans, soy nuts and edamame all contain fiber.
 And a diet high in fiber may lower your risks for several cancers, including colorectal cancer.

 Studies among prostate cancer survivors indicate that eating soy foods may lower PSA levels.
 Among men in various stages of prostate cancer, those who consumed soy milk or isolated soy isoflavones saw their PSA levels rise at a slower rate.
 The effect was stronger in some men than others, making it unclear whether genetics or metabolism made a difference in lowering PSA levels.

 It’s important to have a variety of foods in your diet, including soy.

-“If you’re still uncomfortable adding whole soy foods to your diet yet want to reduce how much animal protein you eat, try these common alternatives: beans, lentils, nuts and seeds," McKindley says.
+“If you’re still uncomfortable adding whole soy foods to your diet, yet want to reduce how much animal protein you eat, try these common alternatives: beans, lentils, nuts and seeds," Levy says.
 "The protein (and amino acid) content will vary for each."

-If you want to add soy to your diet, eat fewer processed soy foods, and choose more whole foods like edamame, tofu and soynuts.
+If you want to add soy to your diet, eat fewer processed soy foods, and choose more whole foods like edamame, tofu and soy nuts.
 Does that mean you should skip the soy nuggets?
 Not necessarily.
 That’s a personal choice.
 But, remember that a processed soy nugget is just that—processed food.
-And, avoiding processed foods is another way to keep your cancer risks low.
+And avoiding processed foods is another way to lower your cancer risk.